-Ok, so when you complete the ADVANCED Diploma in Antenatal, Hypnobirthing Education and Teaching you are able to set up a profile with our sister company Birth+.
+Ok, so when you complete the EXTENDED Diploma in Antenatal, Hypnobirthing Education and Teaching you are able to set up a profile with our sister company Birth+.
 We handle the marketing and bookings for you, so all you need to do is teach!

 - You will receive £110 per couple attending your course and can take up to 8 couples per class.

 - You can decide on where to teach, what days, hours etc. Each course will last for 12 hours.

 - There will not be another educator within a 15 mile radius of you.

 - You can run as many courses as you want, and you can teach your own courses as well.

 - You will be given teaching plans and expected to stick to those plans.
 This is because Birth+ is a research project as such we need to ensure that parents who come to us get a standardised course to ensure the research is as watertight as we can make it.
 We do review the teaching plans in line with feedback from our teachers, so please be assured you are a valued part of this project.